Band: New Power Generation

 • Making of original line-up

-The "new NPG" constantly evolves during 2009 and 2010 as the horns section addition to the band is let go, and the background vocals section is gradually reinforced.
+The "new NPG" constantly evolved during 2009 and 2010 as the horn section addition to the band was let go, and the background vocals section was gradually reinforced.

 • Band members additions

-The "new NPG" continues to evolve during 2009 and 2010 as the horns section is replaced by harmonica player Frédéric Yonnet who first appears with Prince in three performances in June and October 2008.
-Prince also decides to reinforce the backing vocals and thus enlists Liv Warfield (in January 2009) and former protégée Elisa Fiorillo, now by the name of Elisa Dease (in late March 2009) to support Shelby J..
+The "new NPG" continued to evolve during 2009 and 2010.
+The horn section was replaced by harmonica player Frédéric Yonnet who first appeared with Prince in three performances in June and October 2008.
+Prince also decided to reinforce the backing vocals, enlisting Liv Warfield (in January 2009) and former protégée Elisa Fiorillo, now known by the name of Elisa Dease, (in late March 2009) to support Shelby J..

-Cassandra O’Neal is recruited to replace Renato Neto and first appears with the NPG in October 2009.
-While no longer being a full time NPG-member, Renato Neto appears on keyboards with the NPG for selected shows in the summer of 2010.
+Cassandra O’Neal was recruited to replace Renato Neto and first appeared with The NPG in October 2009.
+While no longer being a full time NPG-member, Renato Neto appeared on keyboards with The NPG for selected shows in the summer of 2010.

-This line-up plays with Prince until the last date of the 20TEN Tour.
+This line-up played with Prince until the last date of the 20TEN Tour.

 2010-2012 Line up